savjaylade84/python_weather_terminal_app/README.md

 ## Weather Terminal App
-### terminal based app that uses openweathermap api and python for broadcasting weather
+### terminal based app that uses openweathermap api and python to weather forecast on all the cities around the world

 dependent packages